fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

 Lab 3.
 Developing a Text Classifier
 ===============================

-Overview

-This lab starts with an introduction to the various types of machine learning methods, that is, the supervised and unsupervised methods.
-You will learn about hierarchical clustering and k-means clustering and implement them using various datasets.
-Next, you will explore tree-based methods such as random forest and XGBoost.
-Finally, you will implement an end-to-end text classifier in order to categorize text on the basis of its content.

 Introduction
 ============

-In the previous chapters, you learned about various extraction methods, such as tokenization, stemming, lemmatization, and stop-word removal, which are used to extract features from unstructured text.
-We also discussed Bag of Words and **Term Frequency-Inverse Document Frequency** (**TFIDF**).

 In this lab, you will learn how to use these extracted features to develop machine learning models.
 These models are capable of solving